peterpjaspers/yet-another-make/doc/yam.md

 (Continuous Integration) pipeline performed incremental builds on Pull requests and full builds during nights.
 A full CI build was performed on a 10-core computer in 1.5-2 hours.
-Adding more cores did not further reduce build time due to the serialization inherent in the command dependency graph.
+Adding more cores did not further reduce build time due to the serialization inherent in archive source files.
 The new build system was not suited to be open-sourced because it required a very specific directory structure and expensive third-party software.
 A few years later the authors retired and decided to use their build system experiences